 As Editor of GrubWrites, GrubStreet's popular blog, Sarah serves the Grub community a daily dose of literary goodness.
 Book lovers can find reviews, news, recommendations, and conversations with exciting new authors to stay up to speed on all things lit.
 Writers, GrubWrites is your go-to spot for expert craft talk, thoughtful discussions on how writing is learned and taught, and essential publishing and publicity advice.
 Sarah is also a GrubStreet instructor and consultant specializing in the novel.

 Sarah is Writer-in-Residence at Wellspring House and a recipient of the work-study scholarship for the Bread Loaf Writers' Conference.
-Her creative work has appeared in Solstice Literary Magazine, The Conium Review, Poetry and Audience, and other places, and her essays have featured on Dead Darlings and elsewhere.
+Her creative work has appeared or is forthcoming in Everywhere Stories: Short Fiction from a Small Planet (Press 53, fall 2018), Solstice Literary Magazine, The Conium Review, Poetry and Audience, and other places, and her essays have featured on Dead Darlings and elsewhere.
 She's served on the editorial team for Post Road magazine and The Conium Review and is currently Fiction Editor at Pangyrus.
 A graduate of GrubStreet's Novel Incubator program, for which she was awarded a scholarship, Sarah is at work revising her first novel.
 She was educated at Leeds University, where she received her BA hons in English Language and Literature (International), with stints at the University of Massachusetts at Amherst, and Kansas State University’s Graduate Creative Writing Program, where she was awarded the Seaton Graduate Fellowship in Creative Writing.
 Most recently, Sarah completed an MA in English Literature at Boston College, where she was awarded a tuition fellowship and the Henry Blackwell Essay Prize.
 Hailing from Yorkshire, England, her life's mission is to introduce the word "sozzard" to the American vernacular.
 For a full list of publications, projects, and other services, including copy editing, please visit sarahcolwillbrown.com.

 See other articles by Sarah Colwill-Brown